com-lihaoyi/scalasql/docs/design.md

 APIs meant to be user facing by marking the internal APIs as `protected`.
-However, some "internal" APIs are also used by advanced users who wish to extend Mill, and thus cannot be restricted to the `scalasql` package: for these we provide same-named getter methods on the class's companion object, e.g. `Select.selectSimpleFrom` `Select.selectRenderer`, or `Select.selectLhsMap`.
+However, some "internal" APIs are also used by advanced users who wish to extend Mill, and thus cannot be restricted to the `scalasql` package: for these we provide same-named getter methods on the class's companion object, e.g. `Select.toSimpleFrom` `Select.renderer`, or `Select.exprAliases`.
 These allow the API to be exposed while still keep the external-facing method namespace clean, and preserving the separation between external APIs meant for common use from internal APIs meant for implementation or advanced users.